Connor Wong Player Props: Red Sox vs. Pirates

-Connor Wong -- 1-for-4 with a double in his last game -- will be in action for the Boston Red Sox against the Pittsburgh Pirates, with Roansy Contreras on the mound, on April 4 at 7:10 PM ET.
+The Boston Red Sox and Connor Wong, who went 1-for-4 with a double last time out, take on Mitch Keller and the Pittsburgh Pirates at Fenway Park, Wednesday at 1:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Pirates.
+He had a one-hit showing in his most recent game (1-for-4) against the Pirates.

 Connor Wong Game Info & Props vs. the Pirates